Balance training helps individuals to maintain upright and stable positions when walking, standing, and sitting

-Muscular system, awareness of one’s own body position aka proprioception, vision, and the inner ear.
+Awareness of one’s own body position aka proprioception

 Our skilled physical therapists at Physiocare are trained to evaluate multiple systems of the body.
 They are qualified to assess a patient’s condition and prescribe physical therapy that can ultimately improve balance.
 The following are some of the benefits of physical therapy for balance training:

 Reducing the risk of falling.
 Your physical therapist will assess your home, looking for potential household hazards that increase the risk of falls, such as loose rugs and unrestrained pets.
 Your footwear will also be assessed and recommendations made.

 Improvement of mobility.
 An individualized exercise and treatment program will be developed by your Physiocare physical therapist for the purpose of gradually building your movement and strength skills.
 As a result, you will regain the ability to move around with more confidence, ease, and coordination.

 Better balance.
 You will learn exercises for both dynamic balance, which means balance when you are moving, and static balance, which means you are standing still or sitting.
 The exercises will be progressively increased as your skills are developed.

 Improved posture and flexibility.
 If any of your major muscles are tight, your physical therapist will instruct you on how to stretch them gently.
 In addition, your posture will be assessed, and you will learn how to maintain proper posture.
 Good posture is a factor that improves balance.

 Strengthening.
 Overall muscle strength is improved, with the help of your physical therapist and doing prescribed exercises.
 When trunk, hip, and core or stomach muscles are strengthened, the result is improved balance.
 To avoid joint stress, exercise bands can be used.